hyperledger/fabric/docs/source/private_data_tutorial.rst

 - peer0.org2.example.com

-After the chaincode is packaged, we can use the `peer lifecycle chaincode install <commands/peerlifecycle.html#peer-lifecycle-chaincode-install>`__ command to install the Marbles chaincode on each peer.
+After the chaincode is packaged, we can use the `peer lifecycle chaincode install <commands/peerlifecycle.html#peer-lifecycle-chaincode-install>`__ command to install the private chaincode on each peer.

 :guilabel:`Try it yourself`